emacsmirror/subsonic/README.md

 - `subsonic-mpv-default-volume` to set default mpv volume
 - `subsonic-ssl` set to `nil` to use a http connection when communcating with the subsonic server, defaults to `t`
+- `subsonic-curl-image-download` use curl for downloading images, useful for improving image download consistency, defaults to `nil`.
+- `subsonic-curl-image-parallel` when using curl, use the --parallel option for a speedup, defaults to t``

 ## Info